-- ☐ Exceeds Standard (substantially exceeds requirement of standard) - ✓ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - ☐ Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

-Auditor comments, including corrective actions needed if does not meet standard

-Though, there were no substantial expansions or modifications at WMCC, the warden noted several adjustments that had been implemented in an effort to increase sexual safety and offender privacy; i.e. increased lighting, additional cameras, wooden privacy barriers.
+Auditor comments, including corrective actions needed if does not meet standard Though, there were no substantial expansions or modifications at CRCC, it was noted several adjustments that had been implemented in an effort to increase sexual safety and offender privacy; i.e. increased lighting, additional cameras, some of this was done after a review of an incident in the food service area.